Biology Degree in Nebraska

 The goal of the Doane College biology degree program is to help you develop a strong foundation of biological concepts grounded in critical thinking, experimental design, written and oral communication, and practical application of biological knowledge in both field and laboratory settings.

-Through our biology courses in Nebraska, students will learn to see common strategies that exist across life and biological scales from individual molecular interactions through whole ecosystem energy flow.
+Through the Doane biology program, students will learn to see common strategies that exist across life and biological scales from individual molecular interactions through whole ecosystem energy flow.
 Students will become familiar with the relationship between structure and function of biological molecules, organisms and ecosystems.
 This approach helps students avoid artificial compartmentalizing of biology into its various scales.
 Reorganizing biology content in this way can help students see commonalities that can serve as anchors from which to build in future courses and learning experiences.
 In addition to better preparing students for the biological professions of today, our curriculum helps foster a greater appreciation for the discipline as a whole.

 The biology major, beginning with an intensive introductory sequence and culminating in a capstone research experience, prepares students for careers and continuing study in a wide range of biological disciplines from traditional fields of study such as medicine and physical therapy to emerging fields such as biophysics, bioinformatics and molecular genetics.